 Times Higher Education (THE) takes a multi-category approach to ranking universities.
 Overall, Memorial ranks within the top 600 universities globally, with several subject areas in the top 500 for 2020.

-In the categories of Life Sciences and Clinical, Pre-clinical and Health, Memorial ranks among the top 300 in the world.
-In Engineering and Technology and Social Sciences, Memorial ranks in the top 400, and in the area of Physical Sciences, Social Sciences and Computer Science Memorial is in the top 500.
+In the category of Pre-clinical and Health Memorial ranks among the top 250 in the world.
+In Engineering and Technology and Social Sciences, Life Sciences and Education Memorial ranks in the top 400, and in the area of Physical Sciences, Social Sciences and Computer Science Memorial is in the top 500.

 Academic Ranking of World Universities

 - Top 200 in Oceanography and Political Science

-- Top 300 in Earth Sciences, Clinical Medicine, and Public Health
+- Top 300 in Earth Sciences, Clinical Medicine, Mathematics and Public Health

 Overall, the 2020 QS World University Ranking placed Memorial in the top 750 universities globally.
 Memorial's subject-specific rankings for 2020 include: